Like winning the Powerball jackpot, the odds of losing weight overnight and keeping it off are slim (excuse the pun).

-Maybe that something is a store bought scone in the morning.
+Maybe that something is a store-bought scone in the morning.
 In our family, it tends to be chips.
-For example, a single serve bag of Lay’s potato chips is 1.5 ounces, or 240 calories (plus 15 grams of fat).
+A single serve bag of Lay’s potato chips is 1.5 ounces, or 240 calories (plus 15 grams of fat).
 If you typically have a bag of chips every workday for lunch (or something comparable), you’ll be consuming 1200 calories and 75 grams of fat every week.
 If you decide to give them up, however, you’ll be saving 62,400 calories per year.
 That’s nearly 18 pounds – or that extra weight you’ve been dying to lose.

 The catch with this strategy is to pick a habit that is inconsequential to your daily bliss.
 If giving up a glass of wine at night is painful deprivation, than opt for something less meaningful.

 If giving things up isn’t your style, then try one of these easy food-time adjustments to lose or control weight.

 Stay busy.
 Do you ever find yourself with visions of brownies and tortilla chips dancing through your head, especially late morning and mid-afternoon?
 Stay busy.
 Get moving.
 Just get your mind off food and onto something that’s calorie-free!

 Serve smaller portions.
 We can’t control the mounds of food a restaurant serves, unless the menu offers small plates, but we can control what we serve in our own homes.
 Try using smaller plates and/or bowls, and disguise the portion size altogether.

 Remove distractions.
 If we’re working on the computer, watching TV or playing on the phone, it’s not likely we’re paying attention to what we are eating.
 So turn ‘em off, converse with others and savor each bite.